 [Example: At XYZ agency, we've been helping protect assets and managing risk for growing families and individuals for over 15 years.]

 Describe your USP

 Your USP (Unique Selling Proposition) is where the rubber meets the road.
-This is where, you can offer information that makes you unique and tell the person why they should keep listening.
+This is

 - What value do you bring to new clients?